Change Your Sales Process Tactically Through These Sales Statistics

 Only 14% of your phone communication has to do with the words you use.
 The remaining 86% is how you say it.
 With no way to communicate through gestures, smiles, or other non-verbal means, the tone of your voice has everything to do with what you’re getting across to people.

-Sales Stat #14.
-Sales reps who use social selling are 79% more likely to hit their sales goals than those who don’t
+14 Sales reps who use social selling are 73% more likely to hit their sales goals than those who don’t

-It doesn’t just have to be a way to contact people – sales reps can use LinkedIn to search for leads and research a company for a better insight to their needs.
+It doesn’t just have to be just a way to contact people, though – sales reps can use LinkedIn to search for leads and research a company for a better insight into their needs.